 Entrepreneurs can be categorized into two groups.
 On one hand, you have the doers.
 These are the people who organically grow a business over time.
 They plod along for years, or even decades in the same business.
 They look for small, incremental improvements every day.
-Their natural tendency is to say no to new ideas and they have to be thoroughly convinced before they change strategy.

 Then you have the deal makers.